 Please note that you can only consume alcohol that you brought on board in your sleeping accommodation.
 If traveling in a coach, please leave the alcohol in your car.

-The café car offers hot and cold meal options, snacks, and a variety of hot, cold, and alcoholic beverages.
+The café car offers a variety of hot and cold meal options, snacks, and a selection of hot, cold, and alcoholic beverages.
 Playing cards can also be a fun way to pass the time on your journey.

 Meals for Auto Train sleeper car passengers

-The meals include non-alcoholic beverages and hot and cold breakfast options.
+The meals include non-alcoholic beverages and a variety of hot and cold breakfast options.
 The dinner menu comprises a main course, a roll, a salad, and a dessert.
 Additionally, the first adult beverage is on Amtrak.

 Vehicle Requirements for Amtrak Auto Train

-If your family car is average-sized, it will fit on the train, but there are auto restrictions, and every vehicle needs a reservation.
+If your family car is average-sized, it will fit on the train; however, there are auto restrictions, and every vehicle requires a reservation.

 Factory-model automobiles, vans, trucks, SUVs, and two-wheel motorcycles can ride on the Auto Train.
 Dual-wheel vehicles, gull wings, or scissor doors are prohibited.
 Unique cars are allowed with some limitations.